AleBonora3/pq-ble-handshake/README.md

 1. discovers `PQ-BLE-Device`;
 2. connects to the nRF54L15 DK;
-3. uses an ATT MTU of 247;
+3. negotiates an ATT MTU of 247;
 4. reads the 1184-byte ML-KEM public key;
 5. verifies the public-key SHA-256 fingerprint;
 6. performs ML-KEM encapsulation on the PC;
 7. generates a 1088-byte ciphertext;
-8. writes the ciphertext in 5 PQ-BLE fragments;
+8. writes the ciphertext in 5 logical PQ-BLE fragments;
 9. derives the SAS and session key on the PC side;
 10. sends the `START` control command;
 11. receives a 57-byte raw notification from the DK.